TheAmirMohammad/golang-otp-auth/README.md

 - **Postgres + Redis** (persistent, production-like)
 - **In-memory** (ephemeral, good for dev/testing)

+🗄️ Database Choice
+- Postgres → reliable and durable storage for permanent user data (persistence, search, pagination).
+- Redis → fast, in-memory store, ideal for temporary data such as OTPs and rate limiting.
+✅ Using both ensures a balance of durability and performance.
 ---

 The mode is controlled via `.env` toggles (`USE_DB`, `USE_REDIS`).